Skip to content

 Single use plastic is hard to recycle.
 The production of it just about cancels out the environmental benefits of recycled plastic.
 There are about 300 million tons of plastics produced each year.
 And half of this is for single use items alone.
 There are serious problems associated with its use.
 One is finding these in oceans and killing marine animals in the process.

 Coca-Cola’s Mount Franklin Pure Australian Spring Water uses 100% recycled plastic.
 They may avoid using around 10,000 tonnes of new plastic each year using recycled plastic water bottles.
-But why are we buying water in the first place when there's perfectly good water coming out of our taps?
+However, Coca-Cola has been criticized for being one of the world's largest plastic polluters and accused of greenwashing.
+For instance, Coca-Cola Life is marketed as a healthier alternative despite containing high sugar levels, and the company's commitment to sustainability is often viewed as insufficient and misleading.
+But why are we buying water in the first place when there’s perfectly good water coming out of our taps?

 Using reusable items, including reusable water bottles, remains one of the top eco friendly choices to reduce plastic consumption.
 One good example of this is the Ever Eco Stainless Steel water bottle.
 It’s BPA free, leak proof, and durable.
 You can find loads of other reusable water bottle options at Hello Charlie, too.